 Coordinating test environment setup across Playwright configuration

 The challenge was that test files needed to exist before the Fileglancer server started, but Playwright fixtures run after the server is already running.
-I solved this by moving file creation into playwright.config.js, where I create the temporary directories, populate them with test data including minimal Zarr and OME-Zarr data structures, and then pass their paths to the server via the FGC_FILE_SHARE_MOUNTS environment variable.
+I solved this by moving file creation into playwright.config.js, where I create the temporary directories, populate them with test data including minimal scientific imaging data structures, and then pass their paths to the server via and environment variable.
 This ensures the server sees the test files when it initializes, enabling true end-to-end testing of file browsing, creation, deletion, and data link operations.

 Custom Playwright fixtures for test isolation and reusability